project-gemmi/gemmi/docs/mol.rst

 Residues (monomers) and small molecule components of macromolecular models are called *chemical components*.
-Gemmi can use three sources of knowledge about the chemical components:
+Gemmi can use three sources of knowledge about chemical components:

 * built-in basic data about 350+ popular components,
 * the Chemical Component Dictionary (CCD) maintained by the PDB